-23. The control framework described above facilitates the identification of any areas of the Council's activities where there are significant weaknesses in the financial controls, governance arrangements or the management of risk.
+31. The control framework described above facilitates the identification of any areas of the Council's activities where there are significant weaknesses in the financial controls, governance arrangements or the management of risk.
 Overall, it concluded that controls are operationally sound.
-The annual report from the Council's internal Auditors, which will be reported to the Audit and Governance Committee in June 2015, identified no significant/high risk issuesbut attention needs to be focused on further embedding the Capital Gateway Framework.
+The annual report from the Council's internal Auditors, which will be reported to the Audit and Governance Committee in June 2016, confirms that, based on the evidence of the audits conducted, there are no signs of material weaknesses in the framework of control.